 By the time Captain Newport returned to Jamestown with more supplies and colonists in January of 1608, hardly 40 of the original 104 colonists were still alive.
 In the end, Jamestown survived, but just barely.
 The choice of Jamestown Island proved unhealthy and contributed to the high fatality rate seen in the first years of the colony.
 Only the successful voyaging of ships thousands of miles across the Atlantic with more colonists and supplies allowed Jamestown to survive its early years.
 The capital of the colony was moved to what is now Williamsburg in 1699.

-Hank Moseley is a professional mariner working on Jamestown Settlement’s three re-created ships.
+Professional mariner working on Jamestown Settlement’s three re-created ships.

 Phillip Barbour, The Complete Works of John Smith (1580-1631) Chapel Hill: University of North Carolina Press, 1965